Otoplasty: Ear reconstruction

 Generally, for reconstructing an entire ear, or a portion of the rim cartilage, the surgeon first harvests a costal cartilage graft from the patient's rib cage, which then is sculpted into an auricular framework that is emplaced under the temporal skin of the patient's head, so that the skin envelope encompass the cartilage framework, the ear prosthesis.
-Once placed and anchored with sutures, the surgeon then creates a pinna (outer ear) of natural proportions, contour, and appearance.
-In the next months, in follow-up surgeries, the surgeon then creates an earlobe, and also separates the reconstructed pinna from the side of the head (15–18 mm), in order to create a tragus, the small, rounded projection located before the external entrance to the ear canal.
+Once placed and anchored with sutures, the surgeon then creates an auricle (outer ear) of natural proportions, contour, and appearance.
+In the next months, in follow-up surgeries, the surgeon then creates an earlobe, and also separates the reconstructed auricle from the side of the head (15–18 mm), in order to create a tragus, the small, rounded projection located before the external entrance to the ear canal.

 In the case of the patient encumbered with several congenital defects of the ear or who has insufficient autologous cartilage to harvest, it might be unfeasible to effect the corrections with grafts of rib cartilage.
 In such a case, the reconstructive Antia–Buch helical advancement technique may instead be used, wherein tissue is moved from behind the ear rim and then around and forward to repair the defective front of the ear rim.
 To perform the Antia–Buch helical advancement, the surgeon first designs the incision inside the helical rim and around the crus (shank) of the helix with ink.
 The surgeon then cuts the skin and the cartilage, but does not pierce the posterior skin of the ear.
 The helical rim then is advanced to allow the suturing (closure), and a dog-ear-shaped graft of skin is removed from the back of the ear.
 The closure of the sutures advances the crus of the helix into the helical rim.

 Indications

-The ear defect or deformity to be corrected determines the otoplasty techniques and procedures to be applied: for example, a torn earlobe can be repaired solely with sutures; a slight damage to the rim of the pinna (outer ear) might be repaired with an autologous skin graft harvested from the scalp; and conversely, a proper ear reconstruction might require several surgeries.
+The ear defect or deformity to be corrected determines the otoplasty techniques and procedures to be applied: for example, a torn earlobe can be repaired solely with sutures; a slight damage to the rim of the auricle might be repaired with an autologous skin graft harvested from the scalp; and conversely, a proper ear reconstruction might require several surgeries.
 In the correction of infantile ear defects and deformities, the otoplasty usually is performed when the child is about six years old, as the healthy ear is almost adult-sized, and thus can act as a corrective template for the auricular reconstruction.

 The otoplastic technique(s) applied to correct, reconstruct, or replace a deformed, defective, or a missing ear, is determined by the indications that the patient presents; some are: